-What to look for in a new Help Desk tool
+What to Look for in a New Help Desk Tool

-Customization and flexibility
+2. Customization and Flexibility

 Many tools allow the flexibility to easily customize components of the product such as forms, fields, reports, workflows, and permissions.
-The ability to customize these items is often a very important deciding factor when choosing a new ITSM product.
+The ability to customize these items is often a very important factor when choosing a new IT service management product.
 Not having the ability to customize such areas of the product prevents you from being able to tailor the product to your organization’s needs now and in the future.
 Even if the product does allow for customization, consideration should be given as to how easily these changes can be made.
 Will it require a third-party consultant or can the customizations be carried out by internal IT resources?
 Similarly, it’s important to check if future software updates will have any effect on both the customizations that have been made and on any third-party integrations that work with the product such as remote desktop platforms.

-When implementing new software tools it can often be difficult to get end users on board with using the new product.
-Choosing a tool that has a friendly user interface will assist in encouraging the users to adopt using the new product.
-Items such as what browsers the product supports, can the configurations and forms be easily customizable, and is there an easy-to-use end-user self-service portal are all areas that should be considered during the evaluation stage of choosing a new ITSM tool.
+When implementing new software tools, it can be difficult to get end users on board with using the new product.
+Choosing a tool with a user-friendly interface will assist in encouraging users to adopt the new product.
+Get a firm understanding during the evaluation stage of which browsers the product supports, if configurations and forms are easily customizable, and whether there is an easy-to-use self-service portal for users.

 About the Author:

 Kris Giroux is the Director of Product Support at BOSS Solutions.
-He is a product evangelist for BOSSDesk and has been helping customers implement best practices in IT Service Management for more than 15 years
+He is a product evangelist for BOSSDesk and has been helping customers implement best practices in IT service management for more than 15 years